-Truex led UCSD to an especially impressive campaign in 2008-09 as the Tritons put together an undefeated run at the Pac-10 Challenge and then claimed an improbable petite final victory at the San Diego Crew Classic.
-UCSD's novice squad earned an invitation to the IRAs and went on to finish 17th overall.
+Truex paced UC San Diego to an impressive campaign in 2008-09 as the Tritons put together an undefeated run at the Pac-10 Challenge and then claimed an improbable petite final victory at the San Diego Crew Classic.
+His novice squad earned an invitation to the IRAs and went on to finish 17th overall.

 Truex began his coaching career at Ohio State University in 2000, where he served as the novice coach of the men's club team for two seasons.
-In 2004, he was named an assistant coach with the women's crew program at San Diego State, where he helped guide the Aztecs to back-to-back first-place finishes at the WIRA Championships and a pair of top-10 showings for the lightweight eight boat at the national championships.
+In 2004, he was named an assistant coach with the women's crew program at San Diego State, where he helped guide the Aztecs to back-to-back first-place finishes at the Western Intercollegiate Rowing Association (WIRA) Championships and a pair of top-10 showings for the Lightweight 8 boat at the national championships.

 He also served as SDSU's recruiting coordinator and his efforts led to the signing of over 60 high school student-athletes during his five years with the program.

-From 2004-06, Truex held the position of student-athlete affairs coordinator at San Diego State, serving as the primary liaison to admissions for all prospective student-athletes for SDSU's 18-sport athletics program.
+From 2004-06, Truex held the position of student-athlete affairs coordinator at San Diego State and was the primary liaison to admissions for all prospective student-athletes for the institution's 18-sports.

-A four-year letterwinner on the Colby crew, Truex spent three seasons with the top varsity eight boat, winning medals at the Head of the Charles, New England Championships and New Hampshire Championships.
-He was also a two-time grand finalist at the ECAC Championships and stroked a silver-medal-winning open four at the IRA Championship Regatta.
+A four-year letter winner on the Colby crew, Truex spent three seasons with the top Varsity 8 boat, winning medals at the Head of the Charles, New England Championships, and New Hampshire Championships.
+He was also a two-time grand finalist at the ECAC Championships and stroked a silver-medal-winning Open 4 at the IRA Championship Regatta.
 Truex rowed internationally while studying abroad at University College London his junior year, competing in the Temple Cup at the Henley Royal Regatta.

-Truex and his wife, Jenny, reside in Allied Gardens with their one-year-old son, Griffin.
+Truex and his wife, Jenny, reside in Allied Gardens with their sons, Griffin and Campbell.